georgelovegrove/GeorgeWebsite/DEVHISTORY.md

 #### 9. Added remove project functionality
 Logged in users can see the remove functionality next to projects.
 If the user owns the project they can delete it, otherwise an error message is shown.

+### 10. Styled application
+Application was styled using Bootstrap and CSS.